GET TO KNOW JOSE HUIZAR

 In a resounding victory to dramatically increase green space throughout the City, Councilmember Huizar sponsored legislation that will add approximately $30 million annually for new park space through a recalibration of park fees that had not been examined since the 1970s.

-On the environmental front, he led efforts to ban plastic bags, dramatically increase the Department Water and Power’s energy efficiency program, significantly increase solar power operations, and commit the City to getting off a coal energy use by 2025.
+On the environmental front, he led efforts to ban plastic bags, dramatically increase the Department Water and Power’s energy efficiency program, significantly increase solar power operations, and commit the City to get off coal energy use by 2025.
 Councilmember Huizar is also one of the City’s leading “Complete Streets” proponents.
 He ushered in groundbreaking pedestrian and bike-friendly policies that are seen as the model for the entire City.

 As a strong proponent for economic development and creating cultural destination points, Councilmember Huizar has steadfastly helped revitalize Downtown Los Angeles by increasing and reimagining its public spaces and promoting its economic and residential growth.
 Through his 10-year Bringing Back Broadway initiative, Councilmember Huizar assisted in the historical preservation of the beautiful corridor, reinvigorated 6 of its 12 historic theaters, and has created a framework to bring the beloved Streetcar back to the City of Los Angeles.